-5.23 The Local Plan proposes four strategic housing allocations that range from around 850 homes to 2000 homes.
+- 5.20 The Local Plan proposes two strategic housing allocations at Bilbrook and Penkridge.
 The significant level of growth that these sites will see will require far more on-site (and off-site) infrastructure than recent developments that have been built in the district.
-The scale of these site dictates that they will need to be comprehensively masterplanned and this process has already begun by developing concept plans and vision and objectives for these sites as detailed in the Publication Plan, informed by engagement with key infrastructure providers.
+The scale of these sites dictates that they will need to be comprehensively masterplanned and this process has already begun by developing concept plans and vision and objectives for these sites as detailed in the revised Publication Plan, informed by engagement with key infrastructure providers.
 Policy MA1 of the Publication Plan sets a framework for preparing a Strategic Master Plan (SMP) that is in general conformity with the relevant concept plan and vision and objectives.
-As part of developing a SMP site promoters will be required to provide, amongst other things, a site-specific infrastructure delivery schedule setting out broad timing and triggers for the delivery of critical infrastructure to deliver comprehensive and coordinated placemaking.

-5.24 Detailed below are known infrastructure requirement for the strategic sites at the current stage.
+As part of developing a SMP site promoters will be required to provide, amongst other things, a site-specific infrastructure delivery schedule setting out broad timing and triggers for the delivery of critical infrastructure to deliver comprehensive and co-ordinated placemaking. - 5.21 Detailed below are known infrastructure requirement for the strategic sites at the current stage.
 These are not intended to be comprehensive and are simply a summary of known key infrastructure items at this point.
 As the SMPs are progressed further consultation by the site promoters with residents, infrastructure providers and other key stakeholders will take place with the SMPs being developed up until submission of the Local Plan and beyond.
 The SMPs will then be a material consideration in the determination of future planning applications.
 As the SMPs are developed and the detail of site's infrastructure requirements become clearer these details will be reflected in further iterations of the IDP.

-5.25 Land East of Bilbrook (Policy SA1)
+5.22 Land East of Bilbrook (Policy SA1)